 Katie has more than 15 years of experience providing direct outpatient mental health therapy services and over 8 years of experience in service area leadership.
 Her experience includes providing individual, family, and group therapy service to adults and older adults, supervising mental health providers, providing public presentations on mental health topics, and overseeing operations with a focus on delivering services that are culturally responsive, trauma informed, and with exceptional outcomes for those served.
 Katie is a Licensed Independent Clinical Social Worker and has a Master in Social Work from Saint Catherine’s University and a Bachelor of Science in Psychology and Business Management from the University of Minnesota.

 As a leader, Katie uplifts program supervisors and staff as we work to walk alongside individuals on their journey to be their whole and best selves.
 She believes being a part of someone’s journey is incredibly precious and this meaningful role fuels her commitment to this work.

-As Interim Director of Services for People with Special Needs, Liz leads her team from a place of creating joy and fostering independence for children and adults with intellectual and developmental disabilities.
+As Senior Director of Disability Services, Liz leads her team from a place of creating joy and fostering independence for children and adults with intellectual and developmental disabilities.

 Liz has worked with Volunteers of America Minnesota and Wisconsin for nearly 10 years, initially working as a Program Manager and being promoted to Regional Manager and later Associate Director.
 She is an expert in delivering quality person-centered services and advocating for essential home and community-based services for people with disabilities.
 Liz has a Bachelor of Arts in Education from the University of Nebraska.